top of page

 5) Lack of rechargeability

-The smaller in-the-ear models of hearing aid generally are always battery operated and will not have the option to be rechargeable.
+The smaller in-the-ear models of hearing aid generally are more likely to be battery operated and will not have the option to be rechargeable.
 While this isn’t necessarily a problem, it is indeed a consideration if you are particularly keen to have a rechargeable hearing aid.

 6) Less powerful